 Optional Conceptual Site Plan - For informational purposes, the applicant may choose to file a conceptual site plan, prior to submitting an application for final site plan approval.
 The applicant will receive written comments from the review agencies which can be used to evaluate the feasibility of the plan.
 The conceptual site plan requires submittal of 22 sets of plans, a 45 day review period, no neighborhood/municipal notification and a minimal application fee.

 Full Review - This type of review requires submittal of 25-40 sets of plans, up to a 45 day review process, which includes approximately 20 County and State agencies, all unincorporated neighborhood associations within one (1) mile of the site and all municipalities within two (2) miles of the site, along with an application fee.
 Any project consisting of 20 or more residential units or 10,000 or more non-residential square feet will require a full review.
-However, based upon a project's location or use, in conjunction with the neighborhood notification/municipal notification requirements, the Planning and Environmental Regulation Division Director has the discretion to require a full review for many projects that do not exceed these criteria.
+However, based upon a project's location or use, in conjunction with the neighborhood notification/municipal notification requirements, the Planning and Redevelopment Division Director has the discretion to require a full review for many projects that do not exceed these criteria.

 Minor Review - This type of review involves submittal of three (3) sets of signed and sealed plans (which include survey, site plan, landscape plan, lighting plan, and construction plans), a maximum of a six (6) month review period from the date the application is routed, no neighborhood/municipality notification and an application fee.
 The applicant will be required to route (carry) the plans to several review agencies for approval.
 Most minor reviews are small additions to existing sites.
-The Planning and Environmental Regulation Division Director has the discretion to determine if a project requires a full review as explained above.
+The Planning and Redevelopment Division Director has the discretion to determine if a project requires a full review as explained above.

 Site Plan Review Committee